 Borrowers who have mediocre credit may think LoanMe is a great option because of the fast funding, but the fees significantly eat away at any perceived benefits.
 Further, LoanMe is only available in a select few states.

 LoanMe may have an A+ from the BBB, but 94% of their customer reviews on the site are overwhelmingly negative.
 The complaints range from miscommunications and wrongful charges to crushing debt resulting from the high borrowing costs.

 Borrowers interested in fast-cash personal loans should definitely consider their alternatives before applying with LoanMe.
 Checking with a bank or credit union is a logical place to start because most traditional financial institutions offer personal loans with far lower interest rates.

-If you have struggled with credit issues in the past, including late payments, bankruptcies, court judgments, or collection accounts, there are a handful of bad credit personal loan options available.
 Because LoanMe has some of the highest fees and rates in the personal loan marketplace, it should always be considered a last resort.

 LoanMe personal loans may have a low barrier to entry as well as a simple application process and fast funding, but the risks involved are high.
 The triple-digit interest rates are borderline predatory and can create a serious financial drain.

 Before taking out a loan with LoanMe, consider your alternatives through other channels.
 Individuals with strong credit should look elsewhere for a personal loan, while those with credit issues may be able to find a personal loan with fewer overall costs.